John Farrow: Writer

 Farrow started writing while working as a sailor, and became interested in screenwriting after a chance voyage in the South Seas with the filmmaker Robert J. Flaherty.
 Re-entering the United States, allegedly by jumping ship at San Francisco, he found his way to Hollywood, where from 1927, his nautical expertise brought him work as a script consultant and technical adviser.
 He had already earned minor recognition as a poet and writer of short stories.
+Some of his stories were sold to Hollywood.

 He soon established himself as a notable screenwriter.
-He worked for DeMille Productions, doing titles for White Gold (1927) and The Wreck of the Hesperus (1927).
+He worked for DeMille Productions, doing titles for White Gold (1927) (his first credit) and The Wreck of the Hesperus (1927).

 He adapted Richard Connell's 1923 short story "A Friend of Napoleon", but it does not appear to have been made.
-He also wrote the original story for The Blue Danube (1928) and the script for The Bride of the Colorado (1929).
+He also wrote the original story for The Blue Danube and the script for The Bride of the Colorado, both of which were released in 1928.
 At Warner Bros., he wrote A Sailor's Sweetheart (1927) for director Lloyd Bacon.

-Paramount and RKO

-At Paramount, Farrow worked a series of "woman's pictures": Three Weekends (1928) with Clara Bow, The Woman from Moscow (1928) for Pola Negri, The First Kiss (1928) with Fay Wray and Gary Cooper, and Ladies of the Mob (1929) with Bow.
-At that studio, he also made The Showdown (1928), The Four Feathers (1929), The Wheel of Life (1929), A Dangerous Woman (1929), and Wolf Song (1929) with Gary Cooper.

-He wrote The Bad One (1930) for United Artists.
-Shadow of the Law (1930) and Seven Days' Leave (1930) (with Cooper) were for Paramount.
+Farrow wrote the screenplays for Three Weekends, The Woman from Moscow, The First Kiss, Ladies of the Mob, The Showdown, The Four Feathers, The Wheel of Life, A Dangerous Woman, Wolf Song, The Bad One, Shadow of the Law and Seven Days' Leave.

-Farrow began to work increasingly at RKO: Inside the Lines (1930); The Common Law (1931) with Constance Bennett, and a big hit - A Woman of Experience (1931) with Helen Twelvetrees.

 Britain

-He compiled an English-French-Tahitian dictionary and wrote a novel, Laughter Ends (1933).
+Farrow wrote an English-French-Tahitian dictionary, as well as a novel, Laughter Ends (1934).
 In 1932, he went to England, where he wrote The Impassive Footman (1932) for Basil Dean.
 He worked as a writer and assistant director on G. W. Pabst's film Don Quixote (1933), and briefly visited Tahiti again.